2-Step Agent: A Framework for the Interaction of a Decision Maker with AI Decision Support: Experimental setup

-This agent essentially has the correct beliefs about the patient data distribution, historical treatment policy, outcome variance and treatment effect.
+This agent essentially has the correct beliefs about the data generating distribution, the historical treatment policy, outcome variance, and treatment effect.
 They only have some uncertainty represented by some variance on these parameters.
-In our experiments, we vary each of the colored prior parameters, one at a time, to simulate various ways in which the agent's expectations may be incorrect.
+In our experiments, we vary each of the colored parameters, the means for $p(\alpha_{X_\mu})$, $p(\alpha_{A_\mu})$, $p(\alpha_{Y_\mu})$, and $p(N_E)$, one at a time, to simulate various ways in which the agent's beliefs may be incorrect.
+This only introduces misalignment in a mean of the agent's beliefs without affecting the beliefs on variability.

-\paragraph{The internal model for the agent's effect estimation.} Finally, the internal model of the agent used for inference, $\mathcal{A}_{inf}$, is defined as:

-The posterior defines a probability distribution over SCMs.
-Recall that the agent was interested in choosing between dosage $A=10$ or $A=20$ for the specific patient with weight equal to $X^o$.
+\paragraph{Reaching a decision} Finally, the model of the agent used for inference, $\mathcal{A}_{inf}$, is defined as in Figure \ref{fig:agent_model}(c).
+The posterior defines a probability distribution over such SCMs.
+The agent is interested in choosing between dosages $A=10$ and $A=20$ for the patient with weight equal to $X^o$.
 To compute the desired quantity, the agent aggregates the CATE produced by every SCM according to the posterior

-where the expectation is over the joint posterior of the agent over the parameters, which was obtained updating $\mathcal{A}_{hist}$.

-\paragraph{Reaching a decision.} The agent will administer a dosage of 10 if the estimated CATE is below a threshold of 5 or a dosage of 20 otherwise.
-In other words, the higher dosage needs to improve the outcome by at least 5 months to be worth it.
-This completes the decision pipeline: given a patient $X^o$ with a corresponding prediction and the type of agent, we can compute what the agent would do.
+where the expectation is over the joint posterior of the parameters, which was obtained updating $\mathcal{A}_{hist}$.
+The agent will administer a dosage of 10 if the estimated CATE is below a threshold of 5, and a dosage of 20 otherwise.
+In the example, the higher dosage needs to improve the outcome by at least 5 months to be worth it.
+This completes the decision pipeline: given a patient $X^o$ with a prediction $Pred^o$ and the agent priors, we compute what the agent would do.
+We present the results in Figures \ref{fig:2x2_grid} and \ref{fig:results_mu_Y}.
+For more details of the setup see Appendix \ref{app:exp_setup}.